magomimmo/modern-cljs/README.md

 using the usual `lein-cljsbuild` plugin of `leiningen`, but we'll discover a trouble we do not know how to manage yet.

+## Tutorial 8 - TO BE DONE

+TO BE DONE

 # License